-- Wandering Son is a Slice of Life revolving around two Transsexual children.
-While Takatsuki (a trans boy) doesn't seem to have had a crush yet but the protagonist, a trans girl, has had quite a few crushes on girls (including Takatsuki himself though) and even gains a girlfriend half way through the manga.
+- Wandering Son is a Slice of Life revolving around two transsexual children.
+While Takatsuki (a trans boy) doesn't have any major crushes but the trans girl protagonist has had quite a few crushes on girls (including Takatsuki himself though) and even gains a girlfriend half way through the manga.

-- Aoi Hana, by the same author, has a predominantly straight cast overall, but the main characters are mostly lesbians.
+- Aoi Hana, by the same author as Wandering Son has a predominantly straight cast overall, but the main characters are mostly lesbians.

 - Ohana Holoholo is a part Slice of Life, part romance story revolving around two bisexual women who used to date and are now trying to live together platonically.